 "I've rented you a car.
-You'll need it to get back to Portland, right?"
+You'd need it to get back to Portland, right?"

 I eye him suspiciously.
 There's something about this guy that I don't like.
 I haven't liked it since the moment I met him.
 He's got an angle, but I can't for the life of me figure out what it is.
-At this point though, I don't really care.
+At this point though, I could care less.
 I thank him, and turn to go.